-To ensure high conversion rates, you need to make every stage of the sales funnel easy and predictable.
-When website visitors make lots of unnecessary actions, they get irritated and leave.
+To ensure high conversion rates, you must make every sale funnel stage easy and predictable.
+When website visitors take many unnecessary actions, they get irritated and leave.
 Such user experience will never generate sales.

 Hamburger button on the main version of the site

-Hamburger button is three horizontal bars that open the website menu when clicked.
-Intended for a responsive layout, this UX design element is used to simplify website navigation on narrow screen devices.
+The hamburger button is three horizontal bars that open the website menu when clicked.
+Intended for a responsive layout, this UX design element simplifies website navigation on narrow screen devices.

 If you choose the same design solution for the main version of the website, its usability will suffer.
 Visitors will need to complete a useless additional action to find the necessary information.
 This increases the risk that the next time, they will opt for a more convenient website with better usability.